Pension in the USA: terms, amounts and facts you need to know

 If you were a housewife, received low wages, or did not work for very many years, you can receive up to half of your spouse's or ex-spouse's monthly benefit.
 In the case of a former spouse, as a rule, you must have been married to that person for at least 10 years and also meet other conditions in order to qualify for spousal benefit based on their income.

-This is yet another case where researching and planning a social security application strategy is an investment in your future.
+This is another case where researching and planning your Social Security filing strategy is an investment in your future.

 6. Filing a claim will not affect the total amount of the payment